EasyTier/easytier.github.io/en/guide/network/config-file.md

 Running with parameters can generate a configuration file with the corresponding parameters.
 The configuration file will be printed in the command line, and you can manually copy and save it as a toml file.

 Running `easytier-core` directly without parameters will generate the minimal configuration file.

+## Configuration File Generator

+The official website provides a configuration file generator, which you can access via <a href="https://easytier.cn/web/index.html#config_generator">Configuration File Generator</a> to generate configuration files.